zerotired/zrwoxy/README.rst

 ************
 Introduction
 ************
-Always wanted to manipulate HTTP responses using Nginx and Lua?
+Always wanted to manipulate HTTP and HTML using Nginx and Lua?
-Who didn't?
+Who didn't!?

 This is a proof of concept targeting the unaware HTTP user by manipulating unencrypted HTTP traffic passing through